ucsc-cgp/training-resources/WDL/README.md

 }
 ```

 You can also use if statements to optionally call certain tasks.
-For example, if the user sets check_gds to `true`, then the check_gds_files task will be called.
+In the example below, if the user sets check_gds to `true`, then the check_gds_files task will be called.
 If not, the check_gds_files task will not be called.
 Because the actual workflow output is derived from the vcf2gds task, which will always run regardless of what `check_gds` is set to, `vcf2gds.gds_output` will always be defined (provided vcf2gds has an output called `gds_output` of course), so the workflow level output will always be valid.

 ```
+version 1.0

 workflow vcftogds {
 	input {
 		Array[File] vcf_files